Smoke & Ash Safety

 Medical care.
 If you experience chest pain, chest tightness or shortness of breath, seek medical care immediately.

-California Office of Emergency Services for resources and information about
+California Office of Emergency Services (Cal OES) Recovery Resourcesā.

-wildfire recovery.
-Local public health officials can review guidance for local governments in the CDPH publication, āWildfire Smoke Considerations for Californiaās Public Health Officials - August 2022ā (PDF).ā
+Guidance of Public Health Officials: āāāāāLocal public health officials can review the Wildfire Smoke Considerations for Californiaās Public Health Officials - August 2022 (PDF) for guidance on protecting communities during wildfire events.ā